Putin to host ceremony annexing occupied Ukrainian territories on Friday, Kremlin says – KION546

 By Anna Chernova, Joshua Berlinger and Rob Picheta, CNN

-The Kremlin will host a ceremony on Friday at which agreements will be signed on the entry of occupied Ukrainian territories to the Russian Federation, President Vladimir Putin’s spokesman told reporters on Thursday.
+Russia will on Friday begin formally annexing up to 18% of Ukrainian territory, with President Vladimir Putin expected to host a ceremony in the Kremlin to declare four occupied Ukrainian territories part of Russia.

-The ceremony would take place on Friday at 15:00 local time (08:00 ET), Dmitry Peskov said.
+The ceremony would take place on Friday at 15:00 local time (08:00 ET) in the Kremlin’s St. George’s Hall, Putin’s spokesman Dmitry Peskov said.
 Putin will deliver a speech and meet with Russian-backed leaders of the four occupied regions on the sidelines of the ceremony, he added.

 Peskov’s announcement comes after people in four occupied areas of Ukraine supposedly voted in huge numbers in favor of joining Russia, in five-day polls that were illegal under international law and dismissed by Kyiv and the West as a sham.